httptoolkit/httptoolkit/README.md

 With HTTP Toolkit, you can:

 * Instantly intercept browsers, most backend & scripting languages (from Node.js to PHP), Android devices, Electron apps and more with **one-click setup**.
-* Collect traffic without intercepting everything on your whole machine, so there's no extra noise and no side-effects - just the traffic you care about.
+* Collect interesting traffic without intercepting everything on your whole machine, so there's no extra noise and no side-effects - just the traffic you care about.
 * Inspect the full headers & body for every request & response from every client, to immediately see what's really being sent & received on the wire.
 * **Easily understand collected HTTP traffic**, with inline documentation for all standard headers & responses statuses, plus body decoding, highlighting, folding, and other nicities, powered by the same internals as Visual Studio Code.
 * Quickly find the data you care about, with exchanges highlighted by client and tagged by category (images, JSON responses, errors), and free-text search across all request & response metadata.